Dedicated to the men and women of Auchencairn who served in the Great War

 How you can help

 Men and women from Auchencairn known to have served in WW1 are listed within these Web pages.
-Please take some time to look at the names and, where possible, provide any further information - photographs and personal details (occupation, address, family information) - that will help their stories be told.
-All help will be gratefully received, with a special plea for photographs of those involved.
 Where known, family information and placenames have been provided as a memory-aid.
-A number of families have already submitted information and photographs and to them I wish to express my thanks.
-I hope that other offers of help will be forthcoming.
-Also, if you know of any omissions then please get in touch.
-Please note that this project is not limited to those who died; information on all men and women who served will be very much appreciated.
+Please take some time to look at the names and, where possible, provide information - photographs and personal details (occupation, address, family information).
+A number of families submitted information and photographs and to them I wish to express my thanks.

 The names have been divided into categories to ease browsing:

-1. Those who died as a result of their war service and are commemorated on Auchencairn War Memorial are listed in the Auchencairn Roll of Honour.
+1. Those who died as a result of their war service and are commemorated on Auchencairn War Memorial are listed in the Auchencairn Roll of Honour

-2. Those commemorated on memorials elsewhere are named in the Associated Roll of Honour.
+2. Those commemorated on memorials elsewhere are named in the Associated Roll of Honour

-3. Those who served and were fortunate enough to return home is, thankfully, a larger list and has been arranged alphabetically by surname into a Nominal Roll that is made available over three separate pages; surnames A-H, surnames J-M and surnames O-W.
+3. Those who served and were fortunate enough to return home is, thankfully, a larger list and has been arranged alphabetically by surname into a Nominal Roll that is made available over three separate pages; surnames A-H, surnames J-M and surnames O-W

 If you think you can help or wish to comment on this project, then please use the contact form to get in touch.